-Output Type Description Display only Displays the frames successively.
+Туре Description Display only Displays the frames successively.
 This option does not create a new file.
 Panoramic Outputs the stream in panoramic view.
 All output formats are supported.
-If JPG, BMP, PNG, TIFF or HDR are chosen, separate files are created for each stitched frame.
-For more information about .flv output, see Outputting Flash Video.
+If JPG, BMP, PNG, or TIFF are chosen, separate files are created for each stitched frame.
 To specify a radial or cylindrical mapping projection, select a Mapping Type using the Image Processing Toolbar.
 Dome Outputs the stream in dome view.
 Output formats are the same as Panoramic , above.
 Stream file Saves the stream file as another .pgr stream file.
 This option is useful for creating a stream file out of a subset of frames from the original.
 6 Processed Saves each individual image from each of the camera system's six cameras, that comprises the specified output, as separate BMP or TIFF files.
 Images are not rectified to correct lens distortion.
 6 Rectified Similar to '6 Processed,' except each image is rectified to correct lens distortion.
-Supports JPG, BMP, PNG, TIFF and HDR formats.

-Output Type Description 6 Cube map Saves six individual images that can be used to construct a cube covering the entire field of view.
-Supported formats are JPG, BMP, PNG, TIFF and HDR.
+Supports JPG, BMP, PNG, and TIFF formats.
+6 Cube map Saves six individual images that can be used to construct a cube covering the entire field of view.
+Supported formats are JPG, BMP, PNG, and TIFF.
 Cube mapping is an environment mapping method that is useful for creating video game skyboxes and other computer graphics applications.
 Cube mapping produces an image that is less distorted than panoramic, cylindrical or dome views.
 Images are named ladybug_cube_XXXXXX_Y, where XXXXXX is the frame number and Y indicates the cube face, 0-5.
 Cube face is numbered as follows: 0-front 1-right 2-back 3-left 4-top 5-bottom